The Boulder Society

 The Boulder men founded the Student Government Association in the interest of creating a closer tie between the administration and the student body.
-The president of the University is still an honorary member of the group.

 " Discovered in 1847, this naturally formed boulder was brought to UVM and came to epitomize the mission of the University ... to transform the unversed into the well-rounded.

 The UVM Boulder Society, established in 1905, is the oldest senior men's honor society in the country and strives to uphold the mission of the University.

 This plaque is a gift from the UVM Boulder Class of 1992. "

 As a member of the Boulder Society, I undertake to support and uphold the ideals of The University of Vermont and to foster its traditions.

 I believe in the concept of the University as giving its students not only intellectual background but also those qualities of character and leadership, which are essential to a well-educated man.